pmndrs/uikit/docs/migration/from-koestlich.md

 - Rname DefaultStyleProvider to DefaultProperties
 - Remove the depth property from all SVG components
 - Replace usages of the Box component with a Content component containing an Object3D with a BoxGeomtry.
+- Adapt the components to use to the new defaults, which most likely means explicitly setting `flexDirection` to `row` and `flexShrink` to `0`.

 By following these steps, you should be able to smoothly transition your user interface from Koestlich to uikit, taking advantage of the latter's streamlined properties and components.